Becker gets 2 1/2 years in prison for bankruptcy offenses

 The three-time Wimbledon champion was convicted earlier this month on four charges under the Insolvency Act and had faced a maximum sentence of seven years in prison.

 Judge Deborah Taylor announced the sentence after hearing arguments from both the prosecutor and Becker’s attorney.
+She told the former top-ranked player that he’s shown no remorse.

+“While I accept your humiliation as part of the proceedings, there has been no humility,” Taylor said.

+Becker will have to serve at least 15 months before being eligible for release.

 The 54-year-old German was found to have transferred hundreds of thousands of pounds (dollars) after his June 2017 bankruptcy from his business account to other accounts, including those of his ex-wife Barbara and estranged wife Sharlely “Lilly” Becker.